 Truth is you simply can’t do it all.
 To attempt to get under the skin of a city in a single day is an injustice.
 Don’t even try.
 Strike a balance I say.
 Create space for happenstance.
 Be selective with your photo opportunities.
 See an attractive coffee shop or bar?
 Stop a while.
 Take time to relax and observe.

 Unexpectedly, 24 hours in Santiago was a highlight of our recent 3 week South America adventure.
-Should you find yourself with a short stopover there, these are my 7 recommendations for an itinerary in Santiago de Chile for 24 hours to make your visit memorable… without stress.
+Should you find yourself with a short stopover there, these are my 7 recommendations for a Santiago de Chile itinerary to make your visit memorable… without stress, even with only 24 hours in Santiago de Chile.

 Choose convenient accommodation